Determinant method and the pseudo-effective threshold: The number of auxiliary hypersurfaces

-since we have $1\leqslant d\leqslant n-1$. \end{rema} \begin{rema} In Theorem \ref{number of hypersurfaces}, we do not give an explicit upper bound of the degree of auxiliary hypersurfaces.
+since we have $1\leqslant d\leqslant n-1$.
+But the above estimate of $C_4(\epsilon, \delta, n,d, K)$ is valueless unless we are able to obtain an explicit estimate of the degree of auxiliary hypersurfaces. \end{rema} \begin{rema} In Theorem \ref{number of hypersurfaces}, we do not give an explicit upper bound of the degree of auxiliary hypersurfaces.
 The main obstruction is that in Theorem \ref{R(E) by GIT}, when we estimate $\mathcal R_{\xi_j}(F_D)$, until the author's knowledge, we cannot find an explicit lower bound of $\dim H^0\left(X,\mathscr L^{\otimes m}\right)$ for arbitrary line bundle $\mathscr L$.
 If $\mathscr L$ is ample, see \cite[Page 92]{Kollar07} for such an explicit lower bound.
 So by the strategy of this article, we are not able to control the dependence of $S(X;B)$ on the degree of $X$ due to the limit of the author's ability. \end{rema}